burhanos2/wifi-adapter-reset-script/README.md

 1. right click the shortcut you made
 2. click on 'Properties'
 3. look at 'shortcut key' and edit that to what you want it to be
-// the shortcut works when you are inside an application, it does not seem to work when you're on your desktop
+4. using it: the shortcut works when you are inside an application, it does not seem to work when you're on your desktop